 Within the scope of the Project, it is planned to use the O-54 Highway with a connection road to be built from the northwestern corner of the Project area to the Kürüm and Burç neighborhood roads.
+The access road is shown in yellow in Figure 6-24.
+This road is stabilized and has no identified users.
+Road improvement works will be carried out for this road.
 The existing access routes to O-54 Highway are given in the Figure 6-24.
+On the other hand, residents from Kürüm, Ozanlı, Çörekli and Gülpınar Neighborhoods are using nearby village roads.